Orecchiette Broccoli Sauce – a simple vegetarian pasta dish hailing from Tuscany that is easy to make, healthy and oh so delicious!

 - 1–2 teaspoons lemon zest

-- Garnish: grated parmesan or pecorino cheese, lemon zest, truffle oil, fresh basil ribbons, toasted pine nuts, toasted bread crumbs, truffle oil or kalamata olives- all optional.
+- Optional Garnish: pecorino cheese, lemon zest, truffle oil, fresh basil ribbons, toasted pine nuts, toasted bread crumbs, capers, truffle oil or kalamata olives- all optional.

-- Steam small broccoli florets until very tender (easily pierced with a fork)and set aside.
+- Steam small broccoli florets until very tender (easily pierced with a fork) then chop and set aside.

 - Cook the pasta in 8 cups water with 1 tablespoon salt (measure), Save a cup of hot pasta water when you drain.